Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 🦀 Or we can skip over a number of items with `.skip(n)` before resuming the iterator from that point.

-🦀 `.take()` can be particularly useful when working with infinite iterators too
+🦀 `.take()` can be particularly useful when working with infinite iterators

 ![process-repeat-take-cycle.png](014-iterators/process-repeat-take-cycle.png)